-Let’s call this post the second part of an article I published over a year ago on Care City Blog, entitled; What You Need To Know About Cardiothoracic Critical Care Nursing In Nigeria.
+Let’s call this post the second part of an article I published over a year ago on Care City Blog, titled; What You Need To Know About Cardiothoracic Critical Care Nursing In Nigeria.

 In that article, I was able to spell out briefly who a Cardiothoracic Critical Care Nurse is (In the Nigerian context).

-I talked about training modalities, education & some other interesting facts about that specialty.
+I talked about training modalities, education & some other interesting facts about that speciality.
 You should check it out, and share it with colleagues who are thinking of starting a career in Cardiothoracic Critical Care Nursing in Nigeria.

 In Nigeria, there are very few institutions that train & educate Critical Care Nurses (only one trains Cardiothoracic Nurses).

-There is a training institution in the east – Enugu state, the one I trained in, University of Nigeria Teaching Hospital (UNTH).
-A great institution, I enjoyed every minute I spent there learning.
+There is a training institution in the east – Enugu state, the one I trained in, the University of Nigeria Teaching Hospital (UNTH).
+A great institution, and I enjoyed every minute I spent there learning.

-There are three in the Northern part of Nigeria – In Jos (University of Jos Teaching Hospital), The Federal Capital Territory, Abuja (University of Abuja Teaching Hospital) & Maiduguri, Borno State (School of Post-basic Critical Care Nursing, University of Maiduguri Teaching Hospital).
+There are three in the Northern part of Nigeria – In Jos (University of Jos Teaching Hospital), The Federal Capital Territory, Abuja (the University of Abuja Teaching Hospital) & Maiduguri, Borno State (School of Post-basic Critical Care Nursing, University of Maiduguri Teaching Hospital).

 There may be plans to commence training of Critical Care Nurses in other Tertiary Healthcare Institutions in Nigeria, but for now, these are the institutions that we are sure about that train Critical Care Nurses in the country.

 To make reading this article easy for our readers, we will split it into three parts.

-The first part will talk briefly about the Similarities between these two specialties; the second part will talk about the Differences and the last part will talk about the Opportunities, both local and international.
+The first part will talk briefly about the Similarities between these two specialities; the second part will talk about the Differences and the last part will talk about the Opportunities, both local and international.